ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/new_debug_targets_armds/dstream.md

 Select the `Platform Configuration` you created (the text filter can assist if many targets defined), and click Finish.

 Ensure `DSTREAM family` is selected from the Target Connection pulldown, and Browse for your DSTREAM unit.
-The debugger will recognise the type of DSTREAM unit connected.
+The debugger will recognize the type of DSTREAM unit connected.
 Use the `DTSL Options` Edit button to specify additional settings (such as which processor(s) to trace).

 To load an image, navigate to the `Files` tab, and browse to the appropriate ELF image.
 Then, in the `Debugger` tab, select `Debug from entry point`.